Olivier-Kango/portfolio/README.md

 # Portfolio Mobile version

-> My portfolio project is prepared for different screen sizes.
+My portfolio project is prepared for different screen sizes.
 However, I built it by using "mobile first" approach.

+> In this particular branch "contactme", I added the form "Contact Me"

 I used Laura Jong's [template](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=23%3A10.).

 ## Built With